 Let’s start at the most popular view from Kerry Park on Highland Drive.
 From here Elliott Bay, the downtown core, Paul Allen’s South Lake Union technological hub, the Bill and Melinda Gates Foundation, and the swooping green roof of the Fifth Avenue Garage provide a marvelous background against which Seattle’s history splays out before you.
 From Kerry Park, Seattle’s iconic memories of the 1962 World’s Fair reward us.
-The svelte feminine forms of the Space Needle have survived almost unpardonable alterations, while the parabolic arches of the Coliseum, now temporarily hung in space while private investors dig an even deeper hole for hockey and maybe basketball, draw our attention.
-The occasional ferry shuttling folks to and from Bremerton and Bainbridge passes before West Seattle and the center of our city’s Eurocentric founding story.
-You can’t see it anymore, except in your mind’s eye, but once upon a time Smith Tower, our first skyscraper, was part of the view.
-Before our feet a flat area on Prospect Street hides a reservoir.
-Across the street from it, little Franklin Park reminds me of the Kinnears, early Queen Anne developers who sited the reservoir feeding their Queen Anne-style house down the hill here and have a street and a park bearing their name.
+The svelte feminine forms of the Space Needle have survived almost unpardonable alterations, while the parabolic arches of the Coliseum — now temporarily hung in space while private investors dig an even deeper hole for hockey and maybe basketball — draw our attention.
+The occasional ferry shuttling folks to and from Bremerton and Bainbridge passes by West Seattle and the center of our city’s Eurocentric founding story.
+You can’t see it anymore except in your mind’s eye — but once upon a time Smith Tower, our first skyscraper, was part of the view.
+Before our feet, a flat area on Prospect Street hides a reservoir.
+Across the street from it, little Franklin Park reminds me of the Kinnears — early Queen Anne developers who sited the reservoir feeding their Queen Anne-style house down the hill here, and have a street and a park and apartments bearing their name.
 Instead of being called Kerry Park, this fantastic viewpoint might very well be called Mount Rainier Park.
 From here the view to our mountain is unparalleled.
 Even on cloudy days, it draws me to the park just to see if it’s out.

-Going west along Highland Drive, I skip the Stimson-Griffith and Kerry mansions, rush by the McFee and Parsons houses and cast a glance up the hill to the huge back side of the brick Stuart/Balcom House on Comstock Street.
-Passing Parsons Gardens, another of those privately funded public spaces on the hill, I arrive the confusingly named Betty Bowen Viewpoint in Marshall Park.
+Going west along Highland Drive, I skip the Stimson-Griffith and Kerry mansions, rush by the McFee and Parsons houses, and cast a glance up the hill to the huge back side of the brick Stuart/Balcom House on Comstock Street.
+Passing Parsons Gardens — another of those privately funded public spaces on the hill — I arrive at the confusingly-named Betty Bowen Viewpoint in Marshall Park.
 From here my eye is drawn to Interbay with its railroad yard, grain silos, Expedia buildings, Piers 90 and 91, Smith Cove Park, the marina, Magnolia and its wobbly bridge.
 Dramatically on a sunny day, I embrace the Olympic Mountains and the shipping lanes of the Puget Sound.
-It is a grand view, starting out in 1904 as Phelps Park, Marshall Park shrank in size following the 1911-1916 construction of the now landmarked Willcox Walls and boulevard which extend the views as they wrap around the west side of the hill.
-The park expanded to the south and west when the G. W. Marshall family gave a 32,400 square foot tract to protect the phenomenal view.
+It is a grand view.
+Starting out in 1904 as Phelps Place, Marshall Park shrank in size following the 1911-1916 construction of the now-landmarked Willcox Walls and Boulevard which extend the views as they wrap around the west side of the hill.
+The park expanded to the south and west when the G. W. Marshall family gave a 32,400-square-foot tract to protect the phenomenal view.